-This eruption happened to release a lot of volatile gases too, including 4.4 trillion tonnes of carbon monoxide, 75 trillion tonnes of sulphur dioxide, and 85 trillion tonnes of carbon dioxide.
+This eruption happened to release a lot of volatile gases too, including 4.4 trillion tonnes of carbon monoxide, 75 trillion tonnes of sulphur dioxide - which rapidly turned into sulfuric acid droplets - and 85 trillion tonnes of carbon dioxide.

 The first two are great reflectors and deflectors of incoming solar radiation, and as such, they triggered a period of sudden global cooling and dark skies.
-This caused photosynthesis all over the planet to shut down, which triggered a collapse in food chains – particularly in the oceans.
+This would have caused photosynthesis all over the planet to stall or even shut down, which may have triggered a collapse in food chains – particularly in the oceans.

-Then, the carbon dioxide took hold and the planet warmed dramatically, by around 8°C (14.4°F) in a few thousand years – devastating global warming by any measure.
+Then, the carbon dioxide took hold and the planet warmed dramatically, in terms of both absolute temperature and the speed in which the mercury ascended.
+It triggered a devastating global warming event, by any measure.

 This new research looked at the volcanological deposits left behind by this ocean of fire.
 It found that the worst part of the mass extinction event, when most species began to die off, coincided with a change in how the lava was being erupted.